felixk1990/cycle-coalescence-algorithm/README.md

 ![modes](./gallery/modes_merging_algorithm_2016.png)

 This project is based on the algorithm published in 'Extracting Hidden Hierarchies in 3D Distribution Networks' by Modes et al, 2016.
-Please acknowlede if used for any further publication.
+Please acknowledge if used for any further publication or projects.

   ./notebook contains examples to play with in the form of jupyter notebooks
 ##  Installation